Total insanity. I'll leave it at that.

 Andrzej Żuławski's dark film…

 Here we have one of the few examples of a director’s cut that actually improves a film.
 Or should we say finishes the film?
-I first saw Blade Runner on VHS (woozy from having my wisdom-teeth pulled) in the version that was taken away from Ridley Scott and sort of tanked at the box office.
+I first saw Blade Runner on VHS (woozy from having my wisdom teeth pulled) in the version that was taken away from Ridley Scott and sort of tanked at the box office.
 Now this version to my young eyes, who didn’t know anything about the film and the surrounding production, was already amazing.
-Actually when I saw…
+Actually, when I…